 For a full description of the Grievance Process, please see the Civil Rights Policy.
+For a full description of the Title IX Sexual Harassment Grievance Process, please see The Claremont Colleges Title Sexual Harassment Policy.

 Protections for All Parties

 As part of its commitment to providing a prompt and equitable process, the College will: